Frank-Proulx/w5-galactic/README.md

 #### By Frank Proulx

-#### A website that takes the user's age in Earth years and shows how many years they have lived in other planets' years.
+#### A website that takes the user's age in Earth years and displays info about their age and life expectancy on other planets

 ## Technologies Used